monoclecat/cleansys/README.md

 This Git ships without a database, so you will have to create it yourself.
 In the terminal, first call `python manage.py makemigrations`.

-You're gettinig an error? `django-secret-key.txt` missing?
+You're getting an error? `django-secret-key.txt` missing?
 If you have worked with Django before, you should know what that is and why it is missing.
-Just create a new directory in
+Just create a new `keys` directory inside the `cleansys` directory and add a new file called `django-secret-key.txt`.
+It should contain the raw string of random characters and should be at least 50 characters long.

 Then `python manage.py migrate`.
 This will set up an empty database with all the required tables and columns.